Anu18rag/eLearning/README.md

 User Authentication:

-Secure login and registration system for Admin and Students.
+>Secure login and registration system for Admin and Students.

-Password validation and basic session management.
+>Password validation and basic session management.

 Course Management (Admin Panel):

-Admin can create, update, delete and assign courses.
+>Admin can create, update, delete and assign courses.

-Add video lectures, course descriptions, and quiz questions.
+>Add video lectures, course descriptions, and quiz questions

-Real-time updates to course list with backend sync.
+>Real-time updates to course list with backend sync.

 Student Dashboard:

-View and enroll in available courses.
+>View and enroll in available courses.

-Watch embedded video lectures.
+>Watch embedded video lectures.

-Attempt quizzes and view scores.
+>Attempt quizzes and view scores.

-Track overall progress and completion status.
+>Track overall progress and completion status.

 Quiz Module:

-Create multiple-choice quizzes for each course.
+>Create multiple-choice quizzes for each course.

-Auto-score calculation and result tracking.
+>Auto-score calculation and result tracking.

-Feedback system for incorrect answers.
+>Feedback system for incorrect answers.

 Progress Tracking:

-Tracks each student’s course completion percentage.
+>Tracks each student’s course completion percentage.

-Stores quiz scores and history in the database.
+>Stores quiz scores and history in the database.

 GUI Interface:

-Intuitive, user-friendly design with proper validations.
+>Intuitive, user-friendly design with proper validations.

-Separate interfaces for Admin and Student roles.
+>Separate interfaces for Admin and Student roles.